 Good news!
 You can also add vegetables to smoothies!
 And the best part is, you can add vegetables to smoothies without compromising flavour.
-In particular, greens such as spinach and kale are perfect additions to smoothies and are also a fantastic way to add veggies into your diet as well as get more nutrients.
+In particular, leafy greens such as spinach and kale are perfect additions and are also a fantastic way to add vegetables into your diet as well as get more nutrients.

 Make A Vegetable Omelette

-Veggie omelettes are a delicious way to increase your veggie intake.
-Classic omelettes are made by frying beaten eggs and then adding a filling such as cheese or meat, however, any vegetable can be added to omelettes.
+Vegetable omelettes are a delicious way to increase your veggie intake.
+Classic omelettes are made by frying beaten eggs, however, any vegetable can be added to omelettes.
 The most common additions being garlic, onions, spinach, and tomatoes.